edward-jazzhands/textual-pyfiglet/README.md

 The full git history of PyFiglet is properly preserved.

-### Minimized:
+### Extended fonts collection moved to separate package:

+If you want the whole collection, simply use:
+`pip install textual-pyfiglet[fonts]`

+The included 10 fonts were chosen for being minimalist and normal-looking

 PyFiglet wheel: **1.1 MB**.  -->   Textual-PyFiglet wheel: **71 KB**.

-99% of the size of PyFiglet is just the massive fonts collection, 519 in total.
+Most of the size of PyFiglet is just the massive fonts collection, 519 in total.
 In the base textual-pyfiglet package I've included only 10 of the best minimal fonts.
 I've also made it easy to download the full collection for those who still want it (use extended fonts install, shown at the top)

 ### Widget easily drops into your Textual app: